John Leary (politician): Family

-John Leary was married twice, but had no children from either marriage.
-He married his first wife, Mary Blanchard, on November 26, 1858, in Littleton, Maine.
+John Leary was married twice, but had 1 child from his first marriage.
+He married his first wife, Mary Blanchard, on November 26, 1858, in Littleton, Maine they had a son named Mario born in 1878 and died in 1965.
 She died on July 17, 1890, in San Francisco, "after a short illness."

 On April 21, 1892, Leary married Governor Elisha P. Ferry's daughter, Eliza P. Ferry.

 The family resided on the corner of 2nd Avenue and Madison Street.
 In 1903, Leary started the construction of a new family home at a prime location in Capitol Hill, overlooking Lake Washington.
 It was estimated to be the most expensive private residence in Seattle at the time.
 The architects were John Graham (the founder of John Graham & Company, later credited for many historic Seattle landmarks, including the Space Needle) and Arthur Bodley.

 The new house wasn't fully completed before Leary's death, but remained the residence of his widow and a famous place for social and charitable gatherings until Eliza Leary's death in 1935.
 In 1948, the Episcopal Diocese of Olympia purchased the house which remains its headquarters in 2020.
 The house was added to the National Register of Historic Places in 1972.

 At the time of his death, two of Leary's relatives were known to be still living: his sister Margaret (or Maggie) Leary Baker of Philadelphia, and Jane Leary of Fredericton, New Brunswick.